 It consists of five buildings: Casa Lleó Morera by Lluís Domènech i Montaner, Casa Mulleras by Enric Sagnier, Casa Bonet by Marceliano Coquillat, Casa Amatller by Josep Puig i Cadafalch, and Casa Batlló by Antoni Gaudí.

-Even though these buildings were made by well-known architects of Catalan modernism, the name of the stretch Manzana de la discordia originates from the rivalry between professionals (Domènech i Montaner, Puig i Cadafalch and Antoni Gaudí).
+Even though well-known architects made these buildings of Catalan modernism, the name of the stretch Manzana de la Discordia originates from the rivalry between professionals (Domènech I Montaner, Puig I Cadafalch, and Antoni Gaudí).

 When Gaudí got in charge of Casa Batlló, he already knew about what the other two professionals had done.
-In fact, his presence as the most surprising architect of them all was the key element that triggered the name of the street.
+But, in fact, his presence as the most surprising architect of them all was the key element that triggered the street’s name.

-Barceloneta is one of the most popular neighborhoods of Barcelona.
-It is located between Port Vell and it has been renewed in many occasions.
+Barceloneta is one of the most popular neighborhoods in Barcelona.
+It is located between Port Vell and has been renewed on many occasions.

 If you feel like shopping, you should go to Maremagnum Mall.

 Guided Tour bus of Barcelona

-The touristic Bus of Barcelona is a comfortable way of getting to know the city and its most important places.
+Barcelona’s touristic Bus is a comfortable way of getting to know the city and its most important places.
 I personally took the bus the last time I visited Barcelona.
-Coming up, I will tell you the advantages that it has and how it works in order to efficiently move around Barcelona.

 Are you looking for plans in Barcelona?